Kunull/Writeups/docs/pwn.college/Program Security/Return Oriented Programming.md

    - Location of the buffer: `0x7ffe0e9228a0`
 - [ ] Offset between buffer and stored return address to `main()`
    - Location of the buffer: `0x7ffe0e9228a0`
+- [ ] Location of a NULL terminated string
 - [ ] Offsets of required Libc functions
 - [ ] Locations of required ROP gadgets